Uncertainty-Aware Gradient Stabilization for Small Object Detection: Introduction

 \section{Introduction}

-Nowadays, the object detection task~\cite{Everingham10,lin2014microsoft} has been greatly promoted due to advances in deep convolutional neural networks (DNNs)~\cite{he2015convolutional}.
-Despite the progress, small object detection remains a challenging problem.
-For instance, Cascade R-CNN~\cite{cai2018cascade} achieves 55.8 and 66.7 mAP on medium and large objects but only obtains 35.5 mAP on small objects, {\em i.e.}, defined as objects with scales less than 32 $\times$ 32 pixels, on the COCO~\cite{lin2014microsoft} dataset.
-This significant performance gap between small and normal-sized objects presents a hindrance to the implementation of object detectors in various real-world scenarios.
+Recent advances in deep neural networks (DNNs)~\cite{he2015convolutional,zhang2022dino} have substantially improved the object detection field~\cite{Everingham10,lin2014microsoft}.
+Nevertheless, detecting small objects remains a persistent challenge~\cite{yang2022querydet}.
+For instance, Cascade R-CNN~\cite{cai2018cascade}, one of the most representative two-stage object detectors, achieves 45.5\% and 55.2\% AP on medium and large-sized objects but only 23.7\% AP on small objects in the COCO test-dev set~\cite{lin2014microsoft}.
+The significant performance gap between small and normal-sized objects limits the effectiveness of object detectors in real-world applications, such as driving assistance, traffic management, and anomaly detection.

-Existing methods for small object detection mainly focus on feature enhancement to improve detection accuracy.
-As small objects have limited pixel inputs, they are susceptible to insufficient feature representation, particularly in deeper network layers.
-As a consequence, small objects tends to generate noisy and uncertain predictions, which can also detrimental to small objects as they are more sensitive to offset shifts and even minor perturbations can significantly decrease Intersection over Union (IoU).
-Recent methods, such as~\cite{chen2017r,lin2017feature,akyon2022slicing,yang2022querydet}, have attempted to address this issue by increasing the resolution of feature maps using the Feature Pyramid Network (FPN) or by slicing high-resolution inputs into patches for improved inference and fine-tuning.
-To reduce the computation cost, cascaded sparse queries are employed to process high-resolution feature maps while maintaining detection accuracy.

-However, we demonstrate that conventional object regression can cause significant gradient distortion on small objects and thus cause a larger uncertainty for localization, which is overlooked in existing methods~\cite{he2019bounding,ren2015faster,zheng2020distance}.
-We present the saliency maps generated by Faster R-CNN with a ResNet-18 backbone on the VisDrone dataset\cite{zhu2018visdrone} in Fig.~\ref{gradient_distortion} and the statistical analysis of the average object gradient in Fig.~\ref{average_object_gradient}.
-The visualization indicates that the detector is well-converged only for normal-scale objects (yellow area in Fig.\,\ref{gradient_distortion}), while last-epoch gradients remain salient in small object areas (red area in Fig.,\ref{gradient_distortion}), degrading the detector's performance on small objects.